Engineers Australia Assessment Outcome Letter

 • Proof of change of name (if applicable)

-• Evidence you hold an approved diploma or higher level qualification (if applicable)
+• Evidence that you hold an approved diploma or higher level qualification (if applicable)

 • Official academic transcript